New to Tango?

 4. Dress the Part

-Practicas are uHomer and Christina Tango dresssually more casual – for ladies, think loose pants, skirts and tops you can move in.
-Men can wear jeans to practice and a nice t-shirt just make sure you look (and smell) nice.
+Practicas are usually casual – for ladies, think loose pants, skirts and tops you can move in.
+Men can wear jeans to practice and a nice t-shirt.

 5. Go out Dancing

 Visit the DANCE page to read up on the different practica’s and milongas.
-Also check out TangoMango to see your options for different venues, performance and special classes.
-Also TANGO FESTIVALS are another great way to immerse yourself in the dance and meet lot’s of other fellow dancers.
+Also check out TangoMango to see your options for different venues, performances, and special classes.
+Also, TANGO FESTIVALS are another great way to immerse yourself in the dance and meet lots of other fellow dancers.